 August 9, 1831 The first New York State commercial railroad opened up.
 1831 New York University was founded as the University of the City of New York.
-1832 Reports to educate farmers were issued by the New York State Agricultural Society.
+1832 Reports to educate farmers were issued by the New York State Agricul- tural Society.
 1833 The New York Sun , a daily newspaper, was established by Benjamin H. Day.
 1833 Arthur and Lewis Tappan established an abolition society in New York State.
 1833 The New York and Boston abolition society's came together to form the American Anti-Slavery Society with its main offices located in New York City.
 1833 William L. Marcy became governor.
 1835 The New York Morning Herald was a daily newspaper started by James Gordon Bennett.
 1835 Female Academy was founded in Albany, New York.
 1836 The State Geological ad Natural History Survey was founded, which later became the New York State Museum.
 1836 The State Lunatic Asylum was founded in Utica, New York.
 1838 New York adopts a Free Banking Act, which allowed anyone meeting certain standards and requirements to secure a bank charter.
-1838 The Treaty of Buffalo Creek allowed the Ogden Land Company to assume possession of the any remaining land belonging to the Seneca nation.
+1838 The Treaty of Buffalo Creek allowed the Ogden Land Company to as- sume possession of the any remaining land belonging to the Seneca na- tion.
 1839 William H. Seward became governor of New York State.
 1840s 1840 Local asylums for the mentally ill were created.
 1841 The New York Tribune was established by Horace Greeley.
 1841 A rail connection was established between Albany and Boston.

-1842 The anti-rent wars (held at various times between the 1750s and mid-1800s) was a factor in the demand for constitutional change.
-1842 The New York Philharmonic Society was founded.
-1842-1857 With help of Quaker groups, the Seneca nation was able to regain possession of a number of their reservations in western New York.
-1843 William C. Bouck served as governor.
+The anti-rent wars (held at various times between the 1750s and mid-1800s) was a factor in the demand for constitutional change.

+session of a number of their reservations in western New York.